-(18) Investment in Unconsolidated Joint Venture
+(17) Investment in Unconsolidated Joint Venture

-In connection with the Company's acquisition of Thomas on December 9, 2021, the Company assumed a 50% interest in Industrial Media, LLC ("IM, LLC") with the other 50% owned by Rich Media Group, LLC.
+The Company has a 50% interest in Industrial Media, LLC ("IM, LLC") with the other 50% owned by Rich Media Group, LLC.
 IM, LLC primarily manages content creation, advertising sales, and marketing initiatives for the Industrial Engineering News brand, certain magazines, videos, website and associated electronic media products for industrial engineers.
-The Company's ownership interest in the net assets of IM, LLC approximated \$5.2 million.
+The Company's initial ownership interest in the net assets of IM, LLC approximated \$5.2 million.
 We estimated the fair value of the net assets using market approach which considered, market multiples and revenue assumptions based on historical operating results (Level 3 inputs).
 The Company estimated a basis difference of approximately \$4.2 million which is accounted for as equity method goodwill which is not subject to amortization.

-During the year ended December 31, 2022, the Company received dividends from IM, LLC of \$0.7 million which were recorded as a reduction to our investment in unconsolidated joint venture on our Consolidated Balance Sheets.
-No dividends were received during the year ended December 31, 2021.
-During the year ended December 31, 2022, the Company paid IM, LLC \$0.2 million.
+During the years ended December 31, 2023 and 2022, the Company received dividends from IM, LLC of \$0.4 million and \$0.7 million, respectively, which were recorded as a reduction to our investment in unconsolidated joint venture on our Consolidated Balance Sheets.
+During the years ended December 31, 2023 and 2022, the Company paid IM, LLC \$0.2 million.
 During the year ended December 31, 2021, the Company did not pay material amounts to IM, LLC.